Alaskan Malamute Health Concerns

 The AMCA issues certificates for dogs with little probability of producing affected puppies.
 Through stringent and selective breeding strategies, it is possible to eliminate the disorder in the breed and only certified dogs should be bred to prevent the resurfacing of the disorder.

 Like most large breeds, the Alaskan Malmute can suffer from Canine Hip Dysplasia.
 Canine Hip Dysplasia afflicts millions of dogs each year and can result in debilitating orthopaedic disease of the hip.
 It is caused when the femoral head does not fit properly in the hip socket, causing instability of the joint.
 Over time, this malformation can cause degenerative joint disease which causes increased pain and immobility.

 Through selective breeding strategies, veterinarians and breeders are attempting to eliminate Canine Hip Dysplasia.
 All breeding dogs should be x-rayed and certified clear by the Orthopedic Foundation for Animals (OFA) and/or by the University of Pennsylvania Hip Improvement Program (PennHIP).

-For more information on Canine Hip Dysplasia, see the Canada's Guide to Dogs website Health and Nutrition section.
+For more information on Canine Hip Dysplasia, see the Canine Hip Dysplasia section of the website.

 Canine Hypothyroidism is the most commonly diagnosed hormonal disease found in dogs.
 The term hypothyroidism simply means the underproduction of thyroxin, the hormone produced by the thyroid gland.